 Mr. and Mrs. Everdeen.
 When he died she became so grief stricken she couldn't even look after their children for a long time.

-It's never mentioned explicitly that they got married, Katniss and Peeta spend the rest of their lives together in a loving relationship and eventually start a family.
+Though it's never mentioned explicitly that they got married, Katniss and Peeta spend their entire adult lives together in a loving relationship and eventually start a family.

 In A Brother's Price, the marriage between Jerin's father and his mothers.
 The Whistlers are more progressive about their men than most women in this world, and Tullen was good at preventing jealousy.
 Unfortunately, he's dead by the time the book starts, but at least he left Mother Eldest with Someone to Remember Him By.